goodeda/goodeda.github.io/_posts/2022-09-14-app-visual.md

 There are actually more information can be explored.
 For example, what did customer complain about in reviews?
 Does frequent iteration of versions affect the app reputation?
 Sentiment analysis is feasible but it could be challenging to do so as there are just a few models in dealing with Finnish texts.

-I feel quite pround about this mini-report because I do it from scratch, from data collection, data wrangling and visualization.
+I feel quite proud of this mini-report because I do it from scratch, from data collection, data wrangling to final visualization.
 There must be many places can be improved and I wish to develop my visualization skills more in the future projects or work.